List of radio stations in the United Kingdom: DAB

+DAB+

-Semi-national analogue and digital (DAB) stations
+Semi-national analogue and digital stations

-Stations which are available nationally on Freeview and/or satellite and/or broadcast on more than one local DAB multiplex:
+Stations which are available nationally on Freeview and satellite and / or broadcast on more than one local DAB multiplex:

-Local and regional analogue and digital (DAB) stations
+Local and regional analogue and digital stations

-Local radio stations from the BBC, in England:

 BBC Local Radio

+Local radio stations from the BBC in England and the Channel Islands:

 BBC Nations Radio

-BBC radio stations from Scotland, Wales and Northern Ireland, broadcast in their respective areas via analogue and digital radio, Freeview and across the whole UK on satellite and cable television:
+BBC radio stations from Scotland, Wales and Northern Ireland, broadcast in their respective areas via analogue and digital radio, Freeview and across the UK on satellite and cable television and BBC Sounds:

-Local commercial radio
+Commercial radio

 England

 England's radio stations adhere to the statistical regions of East Midlands, East, Greater London, Greater Manchester, North East, North West, South East, South West, West Midlands and Yorkshire and the Humber.

 Former English stations

 This list details radio stations which have lost their licence to broadcast or have closed down due to financial reasons.